vkbo/novelWriter/docs/source/project_overview.rst

 .. tip::
    You can use folders to sort your scene documents into chapters.
 You will still need to add a chapter document as the first item of your chapter folder, and the scene documents as the following items.
-Another way to use folders is to make a folder for each act.
+Other ways to use folders is to make a folder for each act or part.

 .. _a_proj_files: